Namia River Retreat Review: Wellness, Your Way

 Set on the banks of the Thu Bon River, around an hour from Da Nang Airport and just minutes from Hoi An's UNESCO-listed Ancient Town, Namia River Retreat combines luxury private pool villas with generous daily wellness inclusions.

-After spending some time at the retreat, I came away thinking that while comparisons with TIA Wellness Resort are understandable, they are really quite different.
+After spending some time at the retreat, it became clear to me that while comparisons with TIA Wellness Resort are understandable, they're actually quite different experiences.
 While both properties successfully combine luxury accommodation with meaningful wellness experiences, Namia has a very distinct personality.
 The peaceful riverside setting, connection to Vietnamese healing traditions and easy access to Hoi An create a slower, more reflective experience that feels uniquely its own.

 For me, the real question wasn't whether Namia was luxurious, because that became obvious very quickly.
-What interested me more was whether it could deliver a holiday that genuinely left guests feeling more rested and relaxed without following a structured wellness program.
-For travellers who enjoy wellness but don't necessarily want a dedicated wellness program, I think that's exactly where Namia excels.
+What interested me more was whether it could create a holiday where guests simply left feeling more rested than when they arrived, without following a structured wellness program.
+For travellers who enjoy wellness but don't necessarily want a dedicated wellness retreat, I think that's exactly where Namia excels.

 My Experience: Wellness Your Way

-I've stayed at wellness retreats, luxury wellness resorts and hotels around the world over the years, and while every property approaches wellbeing differently, most tend to fall into one of two categories.
-There are destination wellness retreats, where your days revolve around consultations, treatments and carefully planned programs, and there are luxury resorts where wellness is an additional offering alongside the gym and swimming pool.
+I've stayed at many wellness retreats, luxury wellness resorts and hotels around the world over the years, and while every property approaches wellbeing differently, most tend to fall into one of two categories.
+There are destination wellness retreats, where your days revolve around consultations, treatments and carefully planned programs, and there are luxury resorts where wellness is simply another offering alongside the gym and swimming pool.

 Namia sits comfortably between those two.

 The pace is noticeably slower.
-Days naturally settle into an easy rhythm of leisurely breakfasts, time by your private pool, cycling into Hoi An, afternoon spa treatments and quiet evenings or sunset cruises on the river.
-Nothing feels rushed, and while there is a full day of activities on offer, there is never any pressure to participate.
+Days settle into an easy pace of leisurely breakfasts, time by your private pool, cycling into Hoi An, afternoon spa treatments and quiet evenings or sunset cruises on the river.
+Nothing feels rushed and, while there is a full program of activities on offer, there is never any pressure to participate.

 At Namia there are no compulsory consultations, no structured itineraries and no expectation that every guest is working towards a particular health goal.
 Instead, wellness is available throughout your stay, allowing you to participate as much or as little as you choose.

-Every stay includes a generous package of daily inclusions including a 60-minute spa treatment, a 30-minute thermal wellness experience, breakfast and a range of wellness activities.
-Rather than encouraging guests to spend more once they arrive, many of the experiences that would normally be considered optional extras are already included.
+Every stay includes a comprehensive collection of daily wellness inclusions, from a 60-minute spa treatment and a 30-minute thermal wellness experience to breakfast and a range of wellness activities.
+Rather than encouraging guests to spend more once they arrive, Namia includes many of the experiences that are often treated as optional extras.

 I actually found this changed the way we used the resort.
 It became easy to say yes to a yoga or Tai Chi class before breakfast simply because it was already included.
 The experience never felt prescriptive, but it gently encouraged us to make choices that left us feeling better by the end of the day.